Skip to content

 Installation

 openretina can be installed in several ways depending on your needs.
-Choose the installation method that best fits your use case.
-In either case, we recommend a dedicated virtual environment to avoid dependency conflicts.
+We recommend using a dedicated virtual environment to avoid dependency conflicts.

 Prerequisites